KjellKod/ai_job_candidate_reviewer/README.md

 • Unrealistic claims or timelines
 • Negative attitude toward previous employers
 • Avoiding technical questions
+• Hostile answers on application questionnaire
+• Using N/A, - and other no-answers for the application questionnaire

 ```

 This way the AI can evaluate both the resume/cover letter AND the questionnaire responses using your specific criteria.
 It helps catch candidates who look good on paper but give poor application answers, or vice versa.